-The new Color Factory immersive art experience in the Willis Tower is fantastic!
-I took my 6-year-old son when they opened and he has been begging to go back.
-Beginning November 17, they will have a Winter Colorland theme and we’re taking my almost-4-year-old for her birthday!
-I highly recommend it!
-Use code GOODLIFE for 20% off tickets!
+The Color Factory immersive art experience in the Willis Tower is fantastic!
+I took my 6-year-old son when they opened and have been back twice already!
+They will have a Winter Colorland theme and it’s cute!
+Highly recommend it!

 There are quite a few Nutcracker ballets performed throughout Chicagoland, but two stand-outs are by the Joffrey Ballet and Ballet Chicago.
-The Joffrey performs December 3–27, 2022 at the beautiful Lyric Opera House.
-Ballet Chicago will perform at the Athenaeum on Lakeview December 9-18.
+The Joffrey performs throughout December at the beautiful Lyric Opera House.
 Currently, there is a deal from Groupon for the Joffrey performance.

 Whatever your kid is into, I bet there is a class in Chicago to help them explore it!
-We love The Kid’s Table in Wicker Park (if they’re 5+, you can drop them off and go have tacos and a marg at Big Star) and the new (and super-adorable) Bettie’s Chicago has a few kids cookie decorating workshops.
+We love Schoolhouse Cooking Class in Wicker Park, Portage Park or River Forest and the new (and super-adorable) Bettie’s Chicago has a few kids cookie decorating workshops.
 The Chopping Block has a teen winter camp that looks super fun, too!

 There are so many great museums in Chicago and having a membership makes life so much easier!
 We love having a Lincoln Park Zoo membership for the free parking, advance ticket purchase, and discounts!
 I like to pair these gifts with something my kids can open, like a dinosaur toy with the Field, a telescope with Adler, or art supplies with the Art Institute!
 Our favorites are: